-- (a) development specified in schedule 8, part 1; or - (b) development, not inconsistent with schedule 8, that- - (i) under the repealed Act, would have required an application to be made- - (A) for a continuing approval; or - (B) under section 4.3(1) of the repealed Act; or - (ii) because of an amendment to, or the commencement of, a transitional planning scheme, requires an application for development approval; or

-- (c) development to which paragraph (b)(i) would apply if, under the repealed Act, the development had not been carried out on State land. - "continuing approval" means a condition, certificate, permit or approval mentioned in section 6.1.23(1). - "former planning scheme" means a planning scheme under the repealed Act and each town planning by-law and subdivision of land by-law mentioned in section 8.10(6) of the repealed Act in force immediately before the commencement of this section. - "interim development control provision" means an interim development control provision under the repealed Act that was in force immediately before the commencement of this section. - "IPA planning scheme" means a planning scheme made under schedule 1.127 - "local planning policy" means a local planning policy under the repealed Act in force immediately before the commencement of this section. - "self-assessable development" means- - (a) development specified in schedule 8, part 2; or - (b) development, not inconsistent with schedule 8, that- - (i) under the repealed Act, would not have required a continuing approval but would have been required to comply with standards; or - (ii) because of an amendment to, or the commencement of, a transitional planning scheme does not require a development approval but is required to comply with standards; or - (c) development to which paragraph (b)(i) would apply if, under the repealed Act, the development had not been carried out on State land. - "standards" means requirements, including a requirement mentioned in section 6.1.23(1A), under a transitional planning scheme or interim development control provision applying to development.
+- (a) development specified in schedule 8, part 1; or - (b) development, not inconsistent with schedule 8, that- - (i) under the repealed Act, would have required an application to be made- - (A) for a continuing approval; or - (B) under section 4.3(1) of the repealed Act; or - (ii) because of an amendment to, or the commencement of, a transitional planning scheme, requires an application for development approval; or - (c) development to which paragraph (b)(i) would apply if, under the repealed Act, the development had not been carried out on State land. - "continuing approval" means a condition, certificate, permit or approval mentioned in section 6.1.23(1). - "former planning scheme" means a planning scheme under the repealed Act and each town planning by-law and subdivision of land by-law mentioned in section 8.10(6) of the repealed Act in force immediately before the commencement of this section. - "interim development control provision" means an interim development control provision under the repealed Act that was in force immediately before the commencement of this section. - "IPA planning scheme" means a planning scheme made under schedule 1.122 - "local planning policy" means a local planning policy under the repealed Act in force immediately before the commencement of this section. - "self-assessable development" means- - (a) development specified in schedule 8, part 2; or - (b) development, not inconsistent with schedule 8, that- - (i) under the repealed Act, would not have required a continuing approval but would have been required to comply with standards; or

-Schedule 1 (Process for making or amending planning schemes)
+122 Schedule 1 (Process for making or amending planning schemes)